Faculty of Engineering

 • different fluid flow types and the application to turbo machinery and hydraulics: laminar and turbulent flow, boundary conditions, drag and friction and compressible flow.

-Apprentices will be introduced to the design and implementation of closed loop feedback control systems and their applications.
+Apprentices are introduced to the design and implementation of closed loop feedback control systems and their applications.

 Topics covered include: